 I simply had no idea.

 That was the day when everything changed.
-We'll be talking about Vegucated soon, but let me just say that I was watching it, and although this part of the movie is quite brief and not nearly as bad as other footage I've seen since, I was confronted, visually, with everything that happens to animals due to our meat and dairy consumption.
+I was watching it, and although this part of the movie is quite brief and not nearly as bad as other footage I've seen since, I was confronted, visually, with everything that happens to animals due to our meat and dairy consumption.
 It was the best movie to start this process off with because it's actually very watchable, even if you've hidden away from images like these in the past.
 What a huge difference it was to go from reading it on paper, to seeing it with my very own eyes.
 I remember seeing the face and the eyes of a cow and seeing my dog Nala.
 Same look, same expression, same fear in her eyes, and what she would feel like if she was in that situation.
 I saw no difference between her and that cow.

 I took a breath as the credits rolled and I said, "I'm going to find out if this diet is healthy, if I can get all the nutrients I need, and if the answer is yes, then I'm doing this.
 For real this time".

 Here's the weird thing about us humans, we're so scared of change!

 Especially when that change is going to set us apart from the crowd.
 On the day I watched that movie, my husband came in and asked me if I wanted to go out to dinner.
 We went to a local restaurant and I ordered the biggest rack of ribs they had on the menu.
 No joke!
 It seems so funny and sad to me at the same time when I look back on it.
 Barbecued ribs were always my ultimate craving, and I think somehow I knew those would be my last.
 My husband laughed at me because I had been talking about the movie on the way to the restaurant, but that's just the way things went down.
 I had so much resistance to let go of.
 Those were indeed my last ribs, now I make them vegan of course!